Thomas Rhett shares sweetest parenting advice for Hoda before his plaza concert

 Watch Thomas Rhett perform 'Craving You' live on TODAYPlay Video - 3:53

-They found out about about that happy news while they were in the process adopting Willa.
+They found out about about that happy news while they were in the process adopting Willa Gray.
 Life is certainly good for this rapidly growing family.

 RELATED